 Not all lucky gifts are the same.
-But one thing is certain: The gifts for good luck in our shop are designed to be just that, pure and simple: Gifts to pass on good luck – items for the home or office that are genuinely believed to be lucky – possessing provenance and real, genuine character that really DOES mean something, and usually featuring symbols that people have put their faith in for many years.
+But one thing is certain: The gifts for good luck in our shop are designed to be just that: Gifts to pass on good fortune – items for the home or office that are genuinely believed to be lucky – possessing provenance and real, genuine character that really DOES mean something, and usually featuring symbols that people have put their faith in for many years.

 Make sure that your lucky gift has real provenance / derivation.
-If it doesn’t, it’ll just be another meaningless gift to fill up the mantlepiece.
+If it doesn’t, it’ll just be another meaningless gift to fill up the mantlepiece shelf.